-During the Proposition 50 IRWM Program, the terms "goals" and "objectives" may have been used by some RWMGs interchangeably.
-No standard existed in the Proposition 50 IRWM Program for goals, so there has been no standardized use of the term.
-RWMGs may choose to use "goals" as an additional layer for organizing and prioritizing objectives, or they may choose to not use the term at all.
+The terms "goals" and "objectives" may have been used by some RWMGs interchangeably.
+RWMGs may choose to use goals as an additional layer for organizing and prioritizing objectives, or they may choose to not use the term at all.
 It may be reasonable for some RWMGs to organize numerous objectives under one larger, more general objective or goal.
 Alternatively, the complexity of water management issues in some regions may require sub-objectives for better organization.